with Amy Weintraub, MFA, E-RYT 500

-LifeForce Yoga interweaves the power of an ancient discipline with current scientific findings.
-In a safe and accepting environment, you’ll learn yoga practices that can help you maintain your optimum mental health and methods to safely release chronically held tension and repressed emotion in the physical and emotional body.
+LifeForce Yoga interweaves the power of an ancient discipline with that of current science.
+In Yogaville’s safe and accepting environment, you’ll learn Yoga practices that can help you maintain your optimum mental health and methods to safely release chronically held tension and repressed emotion in your physical and emotional body.

-• Pranayama and kriya breathing techniques that regulate the emotions
+- Breathing techniques that regulate the emotions (pranayama and kriya)

 In Yoga, one shoe doesn’t fit all—all bodies, all levels of experience, all moods.
 Learn how to assess the mood—yours and your students, and design a menu of practices to meet you where you are.